trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 For example, this code calls a contract and passes the parameter `5` to its `set` entrypoint.
 When the transaction completes successfully, it logs the hash of the transaction.
-You can use this hash to look up information about the transaction in the Etherlink [block explorer](/developing/information/block-explorers).
+You can use this hash to look up information about the transaction in the [Etherlink Mainnet block explorer](https://explorer.etherlink.com/) or the [Etherlink Testnet block explorer](https://testnet.explorer.etherlink.com/).

 <!-- TODO: How do I set the network? -->